marshacb/task-list/README.md

 ====================
 Set up GOPATH
-Inside of task-list-server directory run the go build command
+Inside of task-list-server directory run the go build command Once the binary is build use the ./task-list command to execute the program

 Inside of task-list-client directory run npm install After dependencies are finished installing run the npm start command